swampmonster/plonck/README.md

 # plonck

 An attempt at making a planck-compatible pcb with bluetooth
 ![PCB Render](images/pcb-render.png)

 ## Current status:
-This is very much a work in progress, no pcb's have yet to be manufactured.
-The pcb may or may not even fit in standard planck cases so having one made is discouraged until
-i've actually had some made for myself.
+### Rev A0 (NOT RECOMMENDED FOR PRODUCTION, READ STATUS)
+I've received and built this version and it works fine but i made the mistake of wiring up the GND and VBUS pins on the ESD chip incorrectly.
+Thankfully those are the middle pins and simply desoldering and turning the chip around solves the problem.
+If you are looking to get boards made from this revision you need to be aware of this but my recommendation would be to wait for the next one.

 ## License
 The project is licensed under [CERN-OHL-S](LICENSE) (see [LICENSE](LICENSE) file) with the exceptions of: